 Hand or machine wash under 40ºC / 104ºF on a gentle cycle with similar colours using a mild detergent.
 Linen will naturally become softer with use, so there is no need for fabric softener.
 Fabric softener will coat the fibres and prevent it from properly wicking moisture away.

-When linen is new it, it is normal to show a little bit of lint.
+When linen is new, it is normal to show a little bit of lint.
 After the first 4-6 washes, the linen will be lint-free.

 Soak tough-stained linen in cold water up to 2 days to loosen the stain.
 Follow by handwash using a mild detergent.
 If stain remains, use a modern enzyme stain treatment.
 Avoid dry-clean or conventional bleach, instead, use a small amount of oxygen bleach for particularly bad stains.